What is a material selection diagram?

 |Heater||Radiant tubes |

 Plugs (if different)

 MOC for supplementary components like special gaskets, seals, etc should be identified on MSD.
-Additional components like bolting, impingement plates, vessel trims may be included based on factors such as whether the materials are covered in other sites, projects, or company work practices.
+Additional components like bolting, impingement plates, and vessel trims may be included based on factors such as whether the materials are covered in other sites, projects, or company work practices.

-Materials should be designated by standards formats e.g. CS or UNS (unified numbering system), 316 SS.
+Materials should be designated by standard formats e.g. CS or UNS (unified numbering system), 316 SS.
 Another specification is ASTM (e.g. A516, A351), DIN (Deutsches Institut fur Normung), etc. Generally, using specific material specifications (e.g., ASTM, ASME, and DIN) is acceptable in agreement with the client and contractor.
 There is a legend that should be used in each MSD.
-A typical example of legend is tabulated in Table: 2.
+A typical example of a legend is tabulated in Table: 2.

 |MSD||UNS Designation||Full Designation|

 |9 Cr||K81590||9 Cr-1 Mo|